olefasting/dotfiles/README.md

 This repo contains dotfiles for userspace and basic tools

-## install
+## usage

-Execute [./install.sh](/install.sh) to symlink files into the current users home directory
+Execute [./install.sh](/install.sh) to symlink files into the current users home directory, using the inline module list.

 LICENSE MIT